kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

 ###### 2. Any element with the class `menu-title`.

-If the slide's section contains an element with the class `menu-title` then the element's text will be used for the title.
-The first such element found will be used if there are more than one.
+If the slide's section contains an element with the class `menu-title`, then the element's text will be used for the title.
+The first such element found will be used if there is more than one.
 Note the element need not be displayed to be used.
 For example...

 ```html
 <section>